A Northern California nonprofit organization providing custom, adaptive tricycles to children with special needs.

 Proven to build motor skills, strength and self esteem.

-It is fun to ride and offers the child the chance for age appropriate inclusive play.
+It is fun to ride and offers the child the chance for age appropriate inclusive play with peers and family.

 "I'm going to ride my bike to Roundtable Pizza!"